You may have heard or seen terms like hybrid rocker, traditional camber or flat-to-rocker camber profiles but may not fully understand them.

 What Camber Profile Do You Prefer?

-The board that I currently ride has a Hybrid Rocker (camber/rocker/camber) profile and suits my needs well.
 Do you know the camber style of your board?
 And if you do what camber style is it and how do you think it affects your riding?